roshanshrestha01/workers/README.md

 ## Work Orders

-Application to organizer worker and their assigned work order.
-Application contributes to properly manage workers and their assign work orders
+Application to organize worker and their assigned work order.
+Contributes to properly manage workers watch work order deadlines.

 ### Installation

-Below are bash to be execute to fully run project in development environment.
+Below are bash command to be execute to fully run project in development environment.

 ```bash
 mkdir project